rackerlabs/rackspace-how-to/content/cloud-servers/set-up-two-factor-authentication-by-using-google-authenticator.md

 ##### Red Hat 6-based systems

-Install the module on Red Hat 6 by running the following commands:
+Install the module on Red Hat&reg; 6 by running the following commands:

     rpm -ivh http://linux.mirrors.es.net/fedora-epel/6/x86_64/epel-release-6-7.noarch.rpm
     yum install google-authenticator

 ##### Debian-based systems

-Use the following steps to install the module on Debian-based systems:
+Use the following steps to install the module on Debian&reg;-based systems:

 1. Install the module on Debian by running the following command: